mebobby2/coremerce/README.md

 ## Upto
-Page 74
+Page 76

-Generating the controller
+Calling the API from a page to register the customer